OCB7D2D/OcbAutoContinue/README.md

-# OCB Auto Continue Mod - 7 Days to Die (A21) Addon
+# OCB Auto Continue Mod - 7 Days to Die (V1.0 exp) Addon

 This mod is mainly meant for fellow modders!
 It is pretty much 90% copied from SphereII's SCore.
 It adds an additional